 Romania has one nuclear power plant, CNE Cernavoda, equipped with five PHWR - CANDU-6 Canadian type reactors with a 705 MW(e) gross capacity each, in different implementation stages.
-Unit 1 and 2 are in commercial operation since December 1996, respectively November, 2007.
-The electricity annually generated by CNE Cernavoda Units 1 and 2 represents approximately 18% of the overall electricity production of Romania leading to approximately 5400 tHM to be unloaded during 30 years of operation.
+Unit 1 and 2 are in commercial operation since December 1996, respectively November 2007.
+The electricity annually generated by CNE Cernavoda Units 1 and 2 represents approximately 18% of the overall electricity production of Romania, leading to approximately 5400 tHM to be unloaded during 30 years of operation.
 Units 3, 4 and 5 are under preservation, since 1992.
+Recently construction of Unit 5 was definitively abandoned.

 The legal representative of the nuclear power production sector in Romania is National Company "Nuclearelectrica" (SNN).
-SNN is a government owned company reporting to the Ministry of Economy, Trade and Business Environment.
+SNN is a government owned company reporting to the Ministry of Economy.
 The company has its Headquarters in Bucharest and two subsidiaries: